 What is biochar?

-The input to the process is primarily plant and animal biomass, coming from many sources including, for example, a forest management company with wood chips or a farmer with grass and crop residue.
-The biomass is normally sourced locally from the surrounding forests or agricultural lands.
+The input to the pyrolysis process is primarily plant and animal biomass, which can come from many sources.
+For example, a forest management company with wood chips or a farmer with grass and crop residue.
+The biomass is normally sourced locally from the surrounding areas.

-The alternative use of this biomass is minimal, as it is either burnt or left to degrade.
-The quality of the biomass (including moisture content) has a direct impact on the quality of the biochar created.
-Woody biomass from forest thinnings is an example of a high-quality input.
-This input has to be dried and prepared for the pyrolysis plant.
+Also of note, the quality of the biomass (including moisture content) has a direct impact on the quality of the biochar created.
+Woody biomass from forestry waste is an example of a high-quality input.

-The Sylvera rating is derived from a combination of carbon, additionality and permanence scores.
-These three core pillars are combined in a series of matrices to ensure that underperformance in one area is not overshadowed by high performance in others.
+These core pillars are combined in a series of matrices to ensure that underperformance in one area is not overshadowed by high performance in others.
+In other words, we perform a comprehensive life cycle assessment to fully understand the impact of biochar projects.

 Carbon score